Milisav415/PET_crowd_counting/README.md

 ## Important announcement !
 #=====================================================

+This is the link to my repo [Point-Query Quadtree for Crowd Counting.](https://github.com/Milisav415/PET_crowd_counting)

 This repository utilizes resources from [PET](https://github.com/cxliu0/PET) .
 Rather than working on a forked version, I opted to create a separate repository to modify the code without impacting the original project.
 This approach also simplifies tracking changes and integrating with other projects.